rohitAshu/ABCGovtWebscrapping/README.md

 ### Python Installation Process
 Before proceeding, ensure Python is installed on your system.
 If not, you can download and install Python from [python.org](https://www.python.org/downloads/).

-### Installing Django
-Once the virtual environment is set up, you can install Django within it.
-Refer to the [Django documentation](https://docs.djangoproject.com/en/stable/intro/install/) for detailed instructions on installing Django.

 ## Getting Started

 ### Clone the Project